All Sunday worship services are live-streamed for all who wish to participate virtually.

 This has been a most remarkable time in our lives nationally, in our neighborhoods, and for every faith community.
 The one thing I know is that God can use even a pandemic to make things “work together for good.”
 (Romans 8:28).
 From the first dawning awareness that we had a major issue to deal with, to this time of emergence into a new normal, the people of Good Shepherd – time and again – have worked together for good.
 What a blessing you have been to this community, each other, and to me throughout it all!
 Well done, good and faithful servants of the Lord.

 Blessings and love,

 If you need help, contact us at email@example.com and we will connect you with someone who is eager to be of assistance.

-For the latest information on health and safety, local event cancellations, and other COVID-19 facts, please visit the CDC’s website or visit the Tampa Bay Times special Coronavirus in Florida section updated hourly.
+For the latest information on health and safety, local event cancellations, and other COVID-19 facts, please visit the CDC’s website and local newspaper publications.
 Also, the Diocese of SWFL has their own webpage regarding COVID-19.